Our Focus on Water Stewardship

 By Cindy Bohlen, CFA

-Water stewardship is critical for business and societal well-being because it ensures that the water resources needed for industry and communities are managed sustainably.
-This includes protecting water quality and quantity, reducing the risk of water scarcity and ensuring that access to clean water is available for all.
+Water is one of the most important natural resources for the planet, its people, and the businesses who rely on it.
+Seventy percent of the world’s freshwater is used in agriculture and is therefore critical for food production.
+In a 2022 UN Global Compact/Accenture survey of CEOs, 57% reported that air, water, and land pollution are having a high or moderate impact on their business today.
+Water stewardship is therefore critical for business and societal well-being because it ensures that the water resources needed for industry and communities are managed sustainably.
+This includes protecting water quality and quantity, reducing the risk of water scarcity, and ensuring that access to clean water is available for all.

-We have also referred companies to The Water Council’s program for water stewardship, WAVE.
-We see the WAVE program as an ideal vehicle for management teams to identify their greatest water challenges and opportunities—and to create a plan to address them.
+The sustainable investment community is also desperately seeking credible frameworks to verify sustainability efforts and avoid “greenwashing” in portfolio companies.
+This is particularly true for water stewardship, which can be difficult to quantify due to water’s complex and hyperlocal nature.
+One initiative that addresses this is The Water Council’s program for enterprise-wide water stewardship verification, WAVE.
+We see WAVE as an ideal vehicle for management teams to identify their greatest water challenges and opportunities—and to create a plan to address them.
+We appreciate its approach that moves companies from intention to action.

 Cindy Bohlen, CFA, is Chief Mindfulness Officer & Analyst at Riverwater Partners, which manages ESG strategies for institutions and individuals with a focus on small- and mid-cap stocks.